Difficulty Digesting Beans and Legumes? Try These Tips.

 Proper Storage

-Use dried beans instead of canned beans in order to avoid extra sodium, additives, and chemicals.
-It takes a little preparation, but it can be quite easy once you’ve developed the habit.
+Use dried beans instead of canned beans to avoid excess sodium, additives, and chemicals.
+It takes a little preparation, but it can be easy once you’ve developed the habit.
 It’s also cheaper.
 Dried beans can be found in the bulk section of your grocery store.

-If using dried beans store them in an airtight container, and be sure to use beans and legumes within 3-6 months.
-After this period of time many beans become very hard, and no amount of cooking will soften them.
+If using dried beans, store them in an airtight container and use them within 3-6 months.
+After this period, many beans become very hard, and no amount of cooking will soften them.

 Choose the Right Beans

 Some beans and legumes are much more difficult to digest than others.
-If you’re sensitive, or you want to stick with beans that are easiest to digest, start with aduki, lentils, mung beans, and peas.
+If you’re sensitive or want to stick with the easiest-to-digest beans, start with aduki beans, lentils, mung beans, and peas.
 Avoid cooking with soybeans – they’re the hardest to digest.

 Rinse and Soak Beans and Legumes

-Whether you’re using canned or dry beans, begin by picking any foreign matter out.
+Whether you’re using canned or dry beans, begin by removing any foreign matter.
 Then rinse the beans or legumes.
-For dry beans, soak in water overnight (8-12hrs).
+For dry beans, soak in water overnight (8-12 hours).
 Place beans in a bowl and cover with water.
-Discard soak water the next day, or use it to water your plants!
-Different kinds of beans and legumes have different cooking times and water amounts for cooking.
+Discard the soak water the next day, or use it to water your plants!
+Different kinds of beans and legumes have different cooking times and water amounts.

 Use Seaweed

-Once you start cooking, add a few strips of kombu or wakame seaweed (this can be found in your health food store).
-Seaweed helps to break down some components, like phytic acid, that make beans and legumes harder to digest.
-If you break the seaweed up before adding it to the water it will dissolve and you won’t even know it’s there.
-If you’d like to avoid the strong salt flavor, rinse the seaweed in a small bowl of water before adding it to your beans, soup, or stew.
-Learn more about seaweed here.
+Once you start cooking, add a few strips of kombu or wakame seaweed (available at your health food store).
+Seaweed helps break down components, such as phytic acid, that make beans and legumes harder to digest.
+If you break the seaweed up before adding it to the water, it will dissolve, and you won’t even know it’s there.
+If you’d like to avoid the strong salt flavour, rinse the seaweed in a small bowl of water before adding it to your beans, soup, or stew.
+You can learn more about seaweed here.

 Add Asafoetida